KARINE001/tokio-node-t3rn-executor/README.md

 A diagnostic script named `check_t3rn_node.sh` is provided in the repo.
 It helps you:

 - Check if the `t3rn-executor` container is running
-- View the last 20 log lines
+- View the last 100 log lines
+- Count recent BidReceived events
+- Detect RPC errors and rejected bids
+- Show active networks being processed

 ### 🟢 Run it like this: